 Decorative tattooing has been practised for thousands of years.
 In primitive times it was used for embellishment, whilst in some customs and cultures tattooing represented a sign of distinction or social rank.
 This remains the case today with some cultures; however, it has also become popular with everyday people of western countries in the last 10–20 years.

-With the rise in number of people with tattoos in today's society, an increase in the number of tattoo-associated skin disorders can be expected.
-Reactions that may occur include acute inflammatory reactions, eczematous hypersensitivity reactions, photo-aggravated reactions, granulomatous reactions, lichenoid reactions and pseudolymphomatous reactions.
+With the rise in the number of people with tattoos in today's society, an increase in the number of tattoo-associated skin disorders can be expected.
+Reactions that may occur include acute inflammatory reactions, eczematous hypersensitivity reactions (allergic contact dermatitis), photo-aggravated reactions, granulomatous reactions, lichenoid reactions and pseudolymphomatous reactions.

 Acute inflammatory reactions

 An acute inflammatory reaction is in direct response to the piercing of the skin with needles impregnated with pigment dyes prepared from metal salts.
 There may be transient redness and swelling of the area that disappears within 2–3 weeks.
 It is an expected side effect of the tattooing process.

 Infection is not common after tattooing.
 The following skin infections have been reported however, emphasising the need to undergo the procedure in a clean environment using sterile equipment.
 Microorganisms have also been found in contaminated tattoo ink.

 - Erysipelas and cellulitis

 - Herpes simplex

 Transmission of serious blood-borne infections may occur.